-The graph below illustrates the growth of a hypothetical \$10,000 investment assuming the purchase of common shares at the NAV of \$20.00 on January 3, 2023 (commencement of operations) and tracking its progress through June 30, 2023.
+The graph below illustrates the growth of a hypothetical \$10,000 investment assuming the purchase of common shares at the NAV of \$20.00 on January 3, 2023 (commencement of operations) and tracking its progress through June 30, 2024.

 The hypothetical \$10,000 investment at inception includes changes due to share price and reinvestment of dividends and capital gains.
 The chart does not imply future performance.
 Indexes are unmanaged, do not incur fees, expenses or taxes, and cannot be invested in directly.
-Performance quoted does not include a deduction for taxes that a shareholder would pay on the repurchase of fund shares.
+Performance quoted does not include a deduction for taxes that a shareholder would pay upon the Fund's repurchase of the shareholder's shares.